 What to expect

 The trail is undulating to Tallangatta with some moderate gradients.
 The Koetong to Shelley section is all uphill at the steepest gradient trains could manage.
-Some sections are only suitable for mountain bikes so be sure to check on the website for details to plan your route.
+Some sections are only suitable for mountain bikes and one section requires road riding, so be sure to check on the website for details to plan your route.

 Location: Albury/Wodonga, Bandiana, Huon, Tallangatta, Koetong, Shelley